nteract/papermill/README.md

 Usage
 -----

-### Parametrizing a Notebook
+### Parameterizing a Notebook

-To parametrize your notebook designate a cell with the tag ``parameters``.
+To parameterize your notebook designate a cell with the tag ``parameters``.

 Papermill looks for the ``parameters`` cell and treats this cell as defaults for the parameters passed in at execution time.
 Papermill will add a new cell tagged with ``injected-parameters`` with input parameters in order to overwrite the values in ``parameters``.
 If no cell is tagged with ``parameters`` the injected cell will be inserted at the top of the notebook.

 Additionally, if you rerun notebooks through papermill and it will reuse the ``injected-parameters`` cell from the prior run.
-In this case papermill will replace the old ``injected-parameters`` cell with the new run's inputs.
+In this case Papermill will replace the old ``injected-parameters`` cell with the new run's inputs.

 ![image](docs/img/parameters.png)